guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 <span style="color:#689d6a">status</span> <span style="color: #3588E9">--></span> provided by Kubernetes, this describes the current state of the object.

-<span style="color:#689d6a">labels</span> <span style="color: #3588E9">--></span> key/value pairs attached to objects.
-The are intended for identification of objects, which can have the same labels.
-- <span style="color: #3588E9">--></span> Labels and selectors are the core grouping method in Kubernetes.
-They are used to link services and Pods together.

 <span style="color:#98971a">StatefulSet</span> <span style="color: #3588E9">--></span> object that manages stateful applications.
 Manages deployment and scaling of Pods, and provides guarantees about ordering and uniqueness of Pods.
 - a StatefulSet maintains a sticky identity for each Pod request and provides persistent storage volumes for the workloads